mcpt/site/README.md

 ### News

 The news section of the site will contain any updates or upcoming events that affect Mackenzie programmers.

+### Learn

+A comprehensive collection of algorithms and data structures lessons.

 ### Ranks